MIT Sloan School of Management: Student life

 Throughout the school year, a number of professional and academic conferences are organized by, or in partnership with, the school.
 Annual highlights include the MIT $100K Entrepreneurship Competition, the MIT Venture Capital & Innovation Conference, the Sloan Women in Management Breaking the Mold Conference, the MIT Sloan CIO Symposium, and the MIT Sloan CFO Summit.
 The most visible conference—and the largest student-run conference in the world—is the MIT Sloan Sports Analytics Conference, which Fast Company ranked the #3 most innovative sports company, behind only the NFL and MLB Advanced Media.

 Like the rest of the institute, MIT Sloan students have an extended period between semesters reserved for special activities.
 During the month of January, there are no formal classes at the school; instead, they are replaced by what is known as the Independent Activities Period (IAP).
 During IAP, students engage in activities that would be challenging to participate in alongside regular classes, often including international travel programs.
 In the middle of semesters, the MBA program has an additional, shorter gap, called the Sloan Innovation Period (SIP), focusing on intensive experiential leadership activities outside of the classroom.

-After commencement, MIT Sloan graduates wear the MIT class ring, known as the Brass Rat.
+After commencement, MIT Sloan graduates wear the MIT class ring, known as the Grad Rat.
 Top recruiters of new MBA graduates of the school include Apple, Google, Goldman Sachs, McKinsey & Company, Nike and Amazon.
 The school has over 20,000 alumni globally in 90 countries, with more than 20% who are presidents or CEOs.
-More than 650 companies have been founded by alumni of the school, including Akamai, E*Trade, Gartner, Genentech, HubSpot, Lotus Software, Teradyne, Zipcar, and Okta.
+More than 650 companies have been founded by alumni of the school, including Akamai, E*Trade, Gartner, Genentech, HubSpot, Lotus Development, Teradyne, Zipcar, and Okta.